Escape-Technologies/goctopus/README.md

 ### Input

-For now goctopus only supports input from a file.
+For now, goctopus only supports input from a file.
 The file path should be specified using the `-i` flag.
 The input file should contain a list of endpoints and/or urls separated by newlines.
 This is an example of a valid input file: